userman95/ConnectBook/README.md

 # ConnectBook

 ConnectBook is a project based in facebook.
-It has a features of the original app such as:
+It has features of the original app such as:
 * Upload posts including photos
 * Comment and like a post
 * Upload profile and wallpaper photos
 * Add, delete, search friends

-using Ruby on Rails
+built with Ruby on Rails

 ## Screenshots